 Columbia College-Guantanamo Bay was established in 2003.
-The campus provides higher education to working adults and offers five classrooms, a computer lab, a qualified academic advisors and faculty and high-speed, online access to library resources.
+The venue provides higher education to working adults and offers five classrooms, a computer lab, faculty and high-speed, online access to library resources.

-The campus at Hunter Army Airfield provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The venue provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+With a national network and a robust online program, the college offers convenient courses to civilians and military learners.

-Columbia College-Guantanamo Bay is part of Columbia College's network of nationwide campuses.
-The first extended campus was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.
+Columbia College-Guantanamo Bay is part of Columbia College's network of nationwide venues.
+The first extended venue was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.

-Naval Station Guantanamo Bay is the oldest continuous operating U.S. military installation overseas and the only one in a communist country.
+Naval Station Guantanamo Bay is the oldest continuous operating U.S. military installation overseas.
 Located in Oriente Province on the southeast corner of Cuba, the base is approximately 400 miles from Miami, Fla.
-Since the Sept.
-11, 2001 terrorist attacks, the base has served as host to the Detainee Mission of the War on Terrorism.